Skip to the main content

 Community Involvement

-A crucial element of Portrait of a Graduate work includes involving the local community in its creation and implementation.
-Engaging teachers, students, families, local employers, and community partners ensures that the skills and competencies prioritized reflect the community's unique needs and hopes for their graduates.
-This collaborative approach can help foster a sense of shared responsibility and commitment toward student success.
+A crucial portion of the Portrait of a Graduate work involves the input of the local community for both creating and implementing the portrait.
+Engaging teachers, students, families, local employers, and community partners is done so that the skills and competencies prioritized reflect the community's unique needs for their graduates.
+This collaborative approach can build a sense of shared responsibility and commitment toward student success.

 Learner-Centered North Star for Decision-Making

-The Portrait of a Graduate framework serves as a "North Star" for decision-making within school districts.
+The Portrait of a Graduate framework is essentially a "North Star" for decision-making within school districts.
 It provides a clear and unified vision that guides curriculum development, instructional practices, and assessment methods, all while placing students at the center of decision-making.
 This learner-centered approach ensures that all educational strategies are aligned with the ultimate goal of preparing students for future challenges and opportunities.

 Prepared Graduates for a Changing Workforce

-Rather than emphasizing academic content and the acquisition of knowledge, PoG focuses on a broader set of competencies, equipping students with the skills needed to navigate a rapidly changing workforce.
-Durable skills like critical thinking, problem-solving, and collaboration are increasingly valued in today's job market, and districts that can support students in acquiring these skills will be better able to prepare their students for the unknowns of the changing workforce.
+The emphasis has always been on academic content and the acquisition of knowledge, which is where PoG differs- it focuses on a broader set of competencies used to equip students with the skills needed to navigate a rapidly changing workforce.
+Durable skills like critical thinking, problem-solving, and collaboration are increasingly valuable in today's job market, and districts that can support students in the acquisition of these skills will be able to better prepare their students for the unknowns of the workforce.

 3 States Leading the Way